Client & Supplier Relationships

 Numerous factors can cause an ending of such relationships: enticement of competitors, a change in personnel, campaign results not meeting expectations, contractual review periods, availability of budgets, a change in objectives, breakdowns of communication, loss of confidence, or simply a change of heart or chemistry.

-Client contact meetings and informal meet ups and extremely useful, but mediation’s use of an impartial mediary and confidentiality agreement encourages people to speak more freely, sharing problems and concerns that it may be uncomfortable to share.
+Client contact meetings and informal meet-ups are extremely useful, but mediation’s use of an impartial mediary and confidentiality agreement encourages people to speak more freely, sharing problems and concerns that it may be uncomfortable to share in everyday settings.
 The mediation process can reframe such matters to enable them to be addressed and ideally resolved.
-Participants are encouraged to think creatively about ways to overcome barriers to relationships, to make best use of resources and investment, and – if necessary – to part ways on the friendliest terms and with key learnings.